 FINDING: the proposed development will consist of a concrete valve vault, a reinforced concrete pad with a 8' diameter wet well and pump motor controls within a housing, and a standby propane powered generator.
 The development standards do not apply to those components.
-The proposed partition will create a 91.76' x 102.72', 0.21 acre parcel and a 321.38 acre parcel.
+The proposed partition will create a 91.76' x 102.72', 0.21 acre parcel.
 The underlying zoning has no minimum lot sizes however, and no other development standards apply to the request.
 Criteria met.